 The synchronous receipt retrieval reduces the complexity of client applications by eliminating the need for separate polling logic.

-A minimal reference implementation can be realized by wrapping existing eth_sendRawTransaction submission with a polling loop that queries eth_getTransactionReceipt at short intervals until a receipt is found or a timeout occurs.
-Polling intervals and timeout values can be tuned by client implementations to optimize performance.
+A minimal reference implementation can be realized by wrapping existing eth_sendRawTransaction submission with logic that waits for the corresponding transaction receipt until a timeout elapses.
+Implementations MAY either rely on event-driven receipt-availability notifications or poll eth_getTransactionReceipt at short intervals until a receipt is found or a timeout occurs.
+Polling intervals or notification strategies and timeout values can be tuned by node implementations to optimize performance.

 For example, in reth, we can implement the handler for eth_sendRawTransactionSync as follows.